-Year-and-a-day commitments rose to a peak of 17.7% of all new sentences in FY 2006-2007.2 Attempts to reduce year-and-a-day commitments resulted in a decrease to 8.4% of all new sentences in FY 2010-2011.3 It has been suggested that this reduction reflects a shift to year-and-a-month sentences, rather than shorter sentences resulting in local incarceration, as demonstrated in the graph below comparing year-and-a-day and year-and-a-month sentences in Hillsborough County.4
+Year-and-a-day commitments rose to a peak of 17.7% of all new sentences in FY 2006-07.
+Attempts to reduce year-and-a-day commitments resulted in a decrease to 8.4% of all new sentences in FY 2010-11.
+It has been suggested that this reduction reflects a shift to year-and-a-month sentences, rather than shorter sentences resulting in local incarceration, as demonstrated in the graph below comparing year-and-a-day and year-and-a-month sentences in Hillsborough County.
+4

 At the time of sentencing, many offenders have already served a portion of their sentence in jail, pending disposition of the case.
-If the prisoner is then sentenced for a term of incarceration longer than a year, he or she is transferred to a state facility.
-Each prisoner transferred to a state facility is first transported to a reception center.5
+If the offender is then sentenced for a term of incarceration longer than a year, he or she is transferred to a state facility.
+Each prisoner transferred to a state facility is first transported to a reception center.5 custody facilities.6 Reception centers average a higher per diem of \$96.90.7 Because of the higher cost of reception centers, the overall cost of a sentence just over a year in length, which requires transferring the prisoner to a state facility, may be more per inmate than a sentence just under a year, which is served in a local facility only.

-For FY 2010-2011, the department reported an average per diem of \$53.35 for all facilities, \$42.36 for adult male custody facilities, \$63.12 for male youthful offender custody facilities, and \$69.74 for adult and youthful
+For FY 2010-11, the department reported an average per diem of \$53.35 for all facilities, \$42.36 for adult male custody facilities, \$63.12 for male youthful offender custody facilities, and \$69.74 for adult and youthful female